Frequently Asked Questions

 To confirm an electrician is EVITP Certified, use the Certification Check feature on the EVITP website.

-When is the next EVITP training class in California?
+When is the next EVITP training class?

 How long is the EVITP training?